wormhole-foundation/native-token-transfers/solana/README.md

 If the transfer amount fits within the current capacity:

-- Reduce the current capacity
+- Reduce the current capacity.
-- Refill the inbound capacity for the destination chain
+- Refill the inbound capacity for the destination chain.
 - Add the transfer to the outbox with `release_timestamp` set to the current timestamp, so it can be released immediately.

 If the transfer amount does not fit within the current capacity:

-- If `shouldQueue = true`, add the transfer to the outbox with `release_timestamp` set to the current timestamp plus the configured `RATE_LIMIT_DURATION`.
+- If `should_queue = true`, add the transfer to the outbox with `release_timestamp` set to the current timestamp plus the configured `RATE_LIMIT_DURATION`.
-- If `shouldQueue = false`, revert with a `TransferExceedsRateLimit` error
+- If `should_queue = false`, revert with a `TransferExceedsRateLimit` error.

 3. **Send**